Dr Andrea Raith

 - ENGSCI 762 - Advanced Topics in Operations Research (nonlinear optimisation)

-- Samuel Ridler (2015-present), Improved Service Provision and Optimal Staffing within Emergency Service Operations, with Andrew Mason.
+- Samuel Ridler (2015-2021), Improved Service Provision and Optimal Staffing within Emergency Service Operations, with Andrew Mason.

-- Simon Bush (2012-present), A Systems Thinking Approach to Optimising the Performance of New Zealand's Highway Bridges, with Theuns Henning and Jason Ingham.
+- Simon Bush (2012-2018), A Systems Thinking Approach to Optimising the Performance of New Zealand's Highway Bridges, with Theuns Henning and Jason Ingham.

 - Guillermo Cabrera (2012-2017), Multi-criteria Intensity Modulated Radiation Therapy Optimisation, with Matthias Ehrgott and Andrew Mason.